-Regarding the bilingual corpora, GECO (Cop et al., 2017a) has been applied in several studies that explored differences between L1 and L2 written language processing.
-A first general comparison between reading in the L1 and L2 on a sentence level showed that L2 reading is more time-consuming (205 ms longer, with 13% more fixations) and is 5% less prone to skipping than L1 reading (Cop et al., 2015a).
-Furthermore, the frequency effect is larger when reading in L2, and it is negatively correlated with proficiency in L1 regardless of the text language in which a bilingual is reading (Cop et al., 2015b).
+Regarding the bilingual corpora, GECO (Cop, Dirix, Drieghe, & Duyck, 2017) has been applied in several studies that explored differences between L1 and L2 written language processing.
+A first general comparison between reading in the L1 and L2 on a sentence level showed that L2 reading is more time-consuming (205 ms longer, with 13% more fixations) and is 5% less prone to skipping than L1 reading (Cop, Drieghe & Duyck, 2015).
+Furthermore, the frequency effect is larger when reading in L2, and it is negatively correlated with proficiency in L1 regardless of the text language in which a bilingual is reading (Cop, Keuleers, et al., 2015).
 Also, the study on the effects of age of acquisition in bilinguals (Dirix & Duyck, 2017) has shown that words learned early are recognised more quickly in both L1 and L2.
-Importantly, L2 reading performance also appears to be affected by the age at which the translation equivalent in L1 was learned.
+Importantly, L2 reading performance also appears affected by the age at which the translation equivalent in L1 was learned.
 Moreover, there is some evidence of parallel bilingual language activation, even when reading in a single language.
-Reading times in the L2 seem to benefit from the density of the cross-language neighbourhood (Dirix et al., 2017), with reading times in L2 being shorter for words with a denser orthographic neighbourhood in L1.
-Other support of parallel activation of languages comes from the cognate facilitation effect when reading the narrative text in the L1 and L2 (Cop et al., 2017b).
+Reading times in the L2 seem to benefit from the density of the cross-language neighbourhood (Dirix, Cop, et al., 2017), with reading times in L2 being shorter for words with a denser orthographic neighbourhood in L1.
+Other support of parallel activation of languages comes from the cognate facilitation effect when reading the narrative text in the L1 and L2 (Cop, Dirix, Van Assche, et al., 2017).
 All these studies illustrate how bilingual eye-tracking corpora may be an important data source for empirical studies assessing a wide range of research hypotheses.

-Surprisingly, since the presentation of the first bilingual eye-tracking corpus (Cop et al., 2017a), no other corpora of the same size have appeared.
-From the perspective of bilingualism research, Dutch-English is the only language pair for which such a dataset is available.
+Surprisingly, since the presentation of the first bilingual eye-tracking corpus (Cop, Dirix, Drieghe, & Duyck, 2017), no other corpora of the same size have appeared.
+From the perspective of bilingualism research, Dutch-English is the only language pair for which such dataset is available.
 It is the current study's aim to fill this void in the literature by presenting the first Chinese-English corpus of bilingual reading.

-GECO-CN
+GECO CN

 Composing a Chinese reading corpus can be challenging.
-One of the problems, for instance, already lies in defining Chinese word boundaries due to the lack of visual clues between words.
+One of the problems, for instance, already lies in defining Chinese words boundary due to the lack of visual clue between words.
 Hence, researchers are cautious, selecting only words with generally accepted boundaries to avoid confusion and disagreement (Yan et al., 2010; Pan et al., 2021).
 This also applies to the recently published Beijing Sentence Corpus (Pan et al., 2021).
 Modifications were made to the sentences in order to avoid ambiguous word boundaries, resulting in written language that was different from what a reader may naturally expect.
 Furthermore, although single-character words are the most frequently encountered Chinese tokens, the corpus holds only 348 single-character words out of 1685 tokens, or about 20%.